Permanent Establishment in Nigeria

 Provides services in Nigeria through employees, agents, subcontractors, or other engaged persons.

-Income, profits, or gains attributable to a permanent establishment in Nigeria are determined as follows:
+Under the Nigeria Tax Act, income, profits, or gains attributable to a permanent establishment in Nigeria are determined as follows:

 The permanent establishment in Nigeria is deemed to have the same credit rating, equity, and loan capital as the non-resident company.